Butterfly splitfin

 of the splitfin family (Goodeidae).
-It was formerly found throughout the Ameca River drainage in Mexico; the type locality is Rio Teuchitlán in the vicinity of Teuchitlán, Jalisco.
-The species was only ever found in an area about 10 miles (15 km) in diameter.
+It was formerly found throughout the Ameca River drainage in Mexico; the type locality is Rio Teuchitlán in the vicinity of Teuchitlán, Jalisco, near the town of Ameca.
+The species was historically only found in an area about 10 miles (15 km) in diameter but in the early 21st century, searches have found it in a few other locations in the region, up to 100 km away at Cuyacapán.

 Today, the species is rated as critically endangered by the IUCN.
-A remnant population has been found to persist in El Rincón waterpark near the town of Ameca.
-Possibly, it also exists in a feral state in the United States; individuals apparently derived from escaped or introduced captive stock were met with in southeastern Nevada.
-For some time, it was a popular fish among aquarists, but hobbyist stocks have declined recently, placing its survival in jeopardy.
+A remnant population was found to persist in El Rincón waterpark, where the Rio Teuchitlán's springs have been dammed for bathing, between Teuchitlán town and he prehistoric site of Guachimontones, but it is unclear if this population still survives.
+Possibly, it also exists in a feral state in the United States; individuals apparently derived from escaped or introduced captive stock were found in Rogers Warm Spring in southeastern Nevada, but this was in the early 1980s, and the species' persistence there is unclear.

+As of 2019, it is still found in low numbers in some other rivulets and springs of the Ameca River drainage.
+For some time, it was a popular fish among aquarists, but hobbyist stocks have declined more recently, placing its survival in jeopardy.

 Description

 As its common name implies, it is indeed quite an attractive fish.
-A dominant mature male specimen a large dorsal fin which like the caudal fin is washed with black.
+In a dominant mature male specimen the large dorsal fin is like the caudal fin washed with black.
 A yellow band stretches along the caudal's back margin.
 The body of both sexes is ochre, with silvery sides and a brownish back, which in males usually have numerous glittering metallic scales.
 Females and immatures having black dots on the sides and ochre fins.
 The fins of males intensify in color when they are excited, and depending on their mood, they can show more or less strongly a black band along the side.
 For the first two weeks or so after birth, the young are entirely silvery.

 Males can also be told apart from females because their anal fin's front part splits off and transforms to a blunt, flexible andropodium used for mating.
 As usual in live-bearers, males are the smaller sex, reaching some 3 in (7–8 cm) total length at best, with females being able to grow up to 4 in (10 cm) under good conditions.